tiry/TestRepo/nuxeo-simple-eval/ReadMe.md

 2 Eyes, 1 brain, 1 keyboard and some knowledge about java and web technologies should be enough to go through all the steps of this little exercise.

+## Some advices

+Between this version and the one with all bugs fixed, there are about 100 lines of code modified, so if you start writting a lot of code, this may be a sign that you are not taking the right direction.

+There are several hints to help you inside the code : comments, help methods, tests ...

 ## Getting started

 The very first step is about making this web application saying welcome to you.